-Sophomore Class Favorites - Nominees must have passed 40 semester hours and have a 2.00 GPA.
-Three men and three women will be elected.
-The first alternate to Mr. and Miss ECCC will automatically become a Sophomore Class Favorite and therefore, they will become the fourth Sophomore Class Favorite.
+Class Favorites Election Nominees for sophomore class favorites must have earned at least 40 semester hours with a minimum 2.0 grade point average.
+Three men and three women will be elected and the first alternates to Mr. and Miss ECCC will automatically become sophomore class favorites.